 New York Aggravated Sexual Abuse in the First Degree

 Defending any sex offense charge is always complex.
-The staff at the Law Offices of Stephen Bilkis & Associates has years of experience successfully defending clients in New York criminal courts who have been charged with sex crimes such as aggravated sexual abuse in the first degree, criminal sexual act in the first degree as well as other sex crimes such as sexual misconduct, criminal sexual act, forcible touching, sexual abuse, sexual conduct against child, and facilitating a sexual offense with a controlled substance.
-Contact us at 800.696.9529 to schedule a free, no obligation consultation regarding your case.
-We represent clients in the Bronx, Brooklyn, Long Island, Manhattan, Nassau County, Queens, Staten Island, Suffolk County and Westchester County.
+The staff at the Law Offices of Stephen Bilkis & Associates has years of experience successfully defending clients in New York criminal courts who have been charged with sex crimes such as aggravated sexual abuse in the first degree.
+Contact an experienced sex crimes attorney serving New York at 800.696.9529 to schedule a free, no obligation consultation regarding your case.
+We represent clients in the Bronx, Brooklyn, Long Island, Manhattan, Nassau County, Queens, Staten Island, Suffolk County, and Westchester County.